gramineproject/graphene/Documentation/perf-practices.rst

    synchronization of cores.
 Some studies show each EEXIT and EENTER cost around 8,000 – 12,000 cycles (compare it with normal syscalls costing around 100 cycles each).
-Note that the cost of EENTER/EEXIT depends on the CPU model, its firmware, applied hardware patches, and other platform characteristics.
+Note that the cost of EENTER/EEXIT depends on the CPU model, its firmware, applied microcode patches, and other platform characteristics.

 #.
 OCALLs purge CPU caches.
 This means that after each OCALL, data that was
    cached in say L1 data cache is not there anymore.
 This effectively negates